C'mon Inner Peace… I Don't Have All Damn Day

 And..
 Most importantly, I see the memes and jokes from your male family members and Indian friends.
 This is not 1940.
 Women are not stupid, timid, and meant to stay in the kitchen with no voice.

-I thank you for not joining in; this is NOT a black and white episode of “I love Lucy,” after-all.
+I thank you for not joining in; this is NOT an old episode of “I love Lucy,” after-all.

 I feel bad for Manny.